 On January 1, 2020, we early adopted Accounting Standards Update, or ASU 2017-04.
 Under this guidance, we have the option to choose whether to apply the qualitative assessment first and then the quantitative assessment, if necessary, or to apply the quantitative assessment directly.
 If we choose to apply a qualitative assessment first, we start the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If we determine that it is more likely not that the fair value of a reporting unit is less than its carrying amount.
-If we determine that it is required.
-If we choose to apply a quantitative assessment, we compare the fair value of a reporting unit with its carrying amount.
 A goodwill impairment will be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.